 #1305 After Dark: 12 Step Yang Yang

-Tyler is 18, he has type 1 diabetes and at points in this story he is homeless and using meth.
+Tyler is 18, he has type 1 diabetes and at one point in this story he is homeless and using meth.

 You can always listen to the Juicebox Podcast here but the cool kids use: Apple Podcasts/iOS - Spotify - Amazon MusicGoogle Play/Android - iHeart Radio - Radio PublicAmazon Alexa or wherever they get audio.